rehierl/node-tree-outliner/3-4-0-design-6.md

 each other.
 That is, the subsections of a parent section don't necessarily have any nodes in common.

+**CLARIFICATION**
+The section of a subsequent sectioning node always is a subsection of all presequent and still open sections.

+That is, because any node must belong to at least one section.
+In addition to that, a sectioning node does not belong to the section it declares.

+Put differently: Any section always is a subsection to some parent section, even if the only available parent section is the universal section.

+Note that this is only a clarification of what a sectioning node does:
+A sectioning node declares a new subsection (i.e. not just some section).

+Note that this, by itself, does not clarify that the structure of sections must be a tree of sections.
+An outline can technically still be a list of one or more sections.
+What exactly the structure of sections is, still needs to be determined.

+**TODO** -
+issue - list of sections - elevate a t2 sectioning node to the same level a t1 sectioning node has - also - the nodes of a t1 section are all descendants of the t1 sectioning node

 <!-- ======================================================================= -->
 ## section hierarchy

 **CLARIFICATION**
 Any section can be a subsection of multiple parent sections.
 That is, because a section can be subsequent to one or more open sections.

 <!-- ======================================================================= -->
 ## derived statements